 enrol_plugin::get_user_enrolment_actions().
 It is very important to obey these restrictions in all externallib methods!

-enrol_plugin::roles_protected()- True means protected roles (nonempty component+itemid) cannot be modified by any other plugin.
-Return false if you want to allow users to remove all roles assigned by plugin.
+enrol_plugin::roles_protected()- True means that protected roles (nonempty component+itemid) cannot be modified by any other plugin.
+Return false if you want to allow users to remove all roles assigned by this plugin.
 Since Moodle 2.5 it is allowed to assign roles with component+itemid even if roles are not protected.

 enrol_plugin::allow_enrol()- True means other code may call